 Composting is a great way of reducing waste in the home.
-It can be done in the garden or on a countertop bin such as this one in your apartment.
-There are so many indoor compost bins available that there really is no excuse.
+It can be done in the garden or on a countertop bin in your apartment and is especially useful if you are keen on apartment gardening.
+There are so many indoor compost bins available that there really is no excuse even apartment composting is achievable with a bit of commitment.
 Either way it’s s great way to reduce waste and to save on buying compost for plants.

 Compostable Material Groups

 There is a bit of an art to composting as it needs the right combination of materials to work effectively.
 Compostable materials are divided into two categories, green and brown:

 - Green: Materials like plants, fruits and vegetables.
 These items provide moisture and nitrogen to your compost and will break down quickly.

 - Brown: Materials such as wood-based waste, cardboard and dead plant matter.
 These are carbon-rich materials that help to provide structure.
 It breaks down more slowly so it’s best to be chopped into smaller chunks.
 Many compostable eco-friendly products will fall into the brown material category.

 - Accelerators and activators: Nitrogen-rich additives such as Garotta are sometimes added where green waste is in short supply but it shouldn’t be needed if green waste is plentiful.
 You can purchase activators containing carbon, aimed at composting grass clippings or green waste where you don’t have the right amount of brown waste.
 But most homes should have a good combination of both of these material groups.

 To help bacteria and micro-organism who produce the compost it’s important to get the right balance of both green and brown materials.
 Don’t let one material especially grass clippings dominate the heap as they will become slimy, smelly and create a mess.